 Marc PerronEditor-in-Chief & Co-Founder

-Marc lives in Lévis (Canada) and is President at Alizem inc., a firm specialized in embedded software IP for power electronics applications.
+Marc lives in Lévis (Canada) and is President at Alizem inc., a product development and technology transfer firm specialized in power electronics applications.
 He did his Ph.D. at Université Laval in the field of FPGA-based power electronics and since 2008, he authors a blog on this topic.
-As business consultant, he has participated in +10 university technology-based startups generating over 40M$ in investment.
+As business consultant, he has participated in +10 university technology-based startups having generated over 50M$ in investments.
 Marc is an IEEE Senior Member and IES member.

 Dietmar BrucknerCo-Editor-in-Chief & Co-Founder